Chipotle Corn Salsa Recipe with Roasted Chili

 Copycat Chipotle Roasted Chili Corn Salsa Recipe

 Sure, tomato-based salsas are terrific.
-But sometimes you want something a bit different, with great crunchy texture, bright pops of flavor, and a hint of spiciness.
+But sometimes you want something a bit different, with a great crunchy texture, bright pops of flavor, and a hint of spiciness.
 That’s why nearly every time I order at Chipotle Mexican Grill I wind up getting my dishes a side of fresh and bold corn salsa.

 If you also love the simple, slightly spicy roasted chili corn salsa found at Chipotle’s, be prepared to get super excited…